Ij888/Ij888.github.io/_posts/2019-7-8-On Showing-your-work.md

 ---
 layout: post
-title: ON showing your work
+title: On showing your work
 ---

 This is a demo of all styled elements in Jekyll Now.